vianrove/sdgd-terraform/README.md

 ## About <a name = "about"></a>

-This is an infrastructure as code implementation for the sdgd project made using terraform.
+This is an infrastructure as code implementation for the dochub project made using terraform.
 With the provided script we provision an active-passive infrastructure on Azure.
 <img title="Diagram" alt="Architecture diagram" src="diagram.png">

 ## Getting Started <a name = "getting_started"></a>